 To say that we devoured this paleo fig cake would be a bit of an understatement.
-What put this paleo cake a step above?
+What put this gluten free paleo cake a step above?
 Well, you’ll have to read on to find out!

 Tired of figs yet?
 I’m not.
 I promise I won’t change my name to Figgy Robot or anything like that, but I have named our sweet tree in the back Miss.
 Figgy.
 She’s really becoming part of the family – and she’s pulling her weight!
 So many figs, and I can’t complain!